Patient information - VivereX™ system and dressings

 When will I need a new pump?

-The pump is designed to stop working after ten days after initially started.
+The VivereX™ pump is designed to stop working after ten days after initially started while the VivereX+™ will work for 21 days.
 After this time, it will stop and will not restart even with new batteries.
 Negative pressure therapy is not being applied at this point so healthcare giver will need to apply a new VivereX™ therapy system if needed.
-The pump will look like this when it has come to the end of its life.

 Call your healthcare giver immediately if: